ankraft/ACME-oneM2M-CSE-mkdocs/docs/setup/Console.md

 </figure>

 In addition to the build-in commands, the console shows the [Script commands](../development/ACMEScript.md) with a configured [key binding](../development/ACMEScript-metatags.md#onkey).

+## Minimal Console

+The minimal console (console *type* set to `simple`) provides only a very basic user interface.
+It does not support most of the above commands, but it still supports the `CTRL-C` (or `Q`) command to shutdown the CSE, and the `#` command to toggle between the minimal console and the [Text UI](../setup/TextUI.md).

+It is useful if you want to run the CSE with a console, but you don't need the advanced features of the rich console, or if you want to save system resources.

 ## Exporting Resources